Nixes/wifibroadcast/README.md

 Feel free to try whatever you have and file an issue if you find something that works but is not listed.

-#Compatable rx wifi adaptors:
+#Compatible receiving Wi-Fi adaptors:

-Adaptors that have been tested to run in monitor mode at the bitrates required, but have not been tested as transmitters:
+Listed are adaptors that have been tested to run in monitor mode at the bitrates required, but have not been tested as transmitters: